Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 * 5 why
     * This approach came from the agile method, it consists in asking for 5 times why in a cascade way about the problem to go deeper in a simple way to analyze later and know the environment when the problem showed up

-With this approach you will improve the relation with people and also the organization and became more able to analyze the problems.
+With this approach you will improve the relation with people and also the organization and become more able to analyze the problems.
 No more boring meetings!

 ## How to communicate